 Coffey County Fire District Number 1 has an ongoing dedication to providing information and educational programs to the public.
 These include fire safety, fire prevention, juvenile fire-setting, and station and equipment tours.
 During Fire Prevention Week in October, all stations participate in fire safety and awareness education.
 This is accomplished in each school, in newspaper publications, in public workshops, and at parent fairs.
 The fire district has a portable smokehouse that allows children to see what it is like to be in a smoke-filled room.
 It also gives them the chance to be rescued by a firefighter in full turnout gear.
 At Halloween, the fire district distributes safety glow necklaces to local children at each station in Coffey County, to help make trick-or-treating safer.

-The fire district annually participates in the Muscular Dystrophy Boot Block on Labor Day weekend.
-They also provide support to the Coffey County OK KIDS annual event at John Redmond Reservoir, near Burlington.
+The fire district provides support to the Coffey County OK KIDS annual event at John Redmond Reservoir, near Burlington.

 Our Commitment to You